 This seminar is presented by CPAs and agribusiness professionals active in public accounting.
 All of our instructors have many years of experience in farm taxation and regularly present at national agribusiness conferences.

-- How the new gross receipts limitations exempt the farmer from other complex computations
+- Learn how the new gross receipts limitations exempt farmers from other complex computations

 - Analysis of pass-through versus C corporation entity planning for operating enterprises